-Podcasts are audio or video files that are created as a series of episodes and distributed over the Internet.
-Software products are available that maintain all the podcasts that you subscribe to by automatically downloading new episodes, or you can manually choose to download or stream a particular episode.
+Audio files and audio podcasts that are created as a series of episodes and distributed over the Internet need to be provided in alternative or multiple formats for those who cannot hear them or find them hard to understand.
 Anyone can make a podcast using a mobile phone, tablet of computer with built-in or free recording software and a microphone.

-- Podcasts that are provided as audio require transcripts in anticipation that you may have deaf students.
-Videos require captioning and consider offering a text summary note as well as a transcript and audio description where necessary for blind students.
+- Podcasts that are provided as audio out put require transcripts in anticipation that you may have deaf students or students who struggle to remember or comprehend audio content.
+Offering a text summary note as well as a transcript can help many students including those who are dyslexic or where language understanding is an issue.
 W3C Guidelines are available

 - Record at the best quality you can and exclude background noises.